Is Applied Materials Inc. (AMAT) a good stock to buy now?

-Applied Materials Inc. (NASDAQ: AMAT) is -52.71% lower on its value in year-to-date trading and has touched a low of $71.12 and a high of $167.06 in the current 52-week trading range.
+Applied Materials Inc. (NASDAQ: AMAT) is -46.02% lower on its value in year-to-date trading and has touched a low of $71.12 and a high of $167.06 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AMAT stock was last observed hovering at around $74.82 in the last trading session, with the day’s loss setting it -0.41% off its average median price target of $102.00 for the next 12 months.
-It is also 50.39% off the consensus price target high of $150.00 offered by 30 analysts, but current levels are -6.3% lower than the price target low of $70.00 for the same period.
+The AMAT stock was last observed hovering at around $82.42 in the last trading session, with the day’s gains setting it 2.52% off its average median price target of $100.00 for the next 12 months.
+It is also 43.37% off the consensus price target high of $150.00 offered by 29 analysts, but current levels are -21.34% lower than the price target low of $70.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now